Ghonem22/Naive-MRZ-Detection-/README.md

 ## Some notes:

- * This is just naive pipeline using classical image processing
- * We can enhance MRZ detection using object detection model (if we have data).
+1. The current pipeline for MRZ detection is based on classical image processing and is considered naive.
- * we can optimize same pipeline by detecting the large squere contour first, and apply contours detection on that part, this may fix problem of defining the right kernel size.
+2. We can apply some optimization to this pipeline by first detecting the large square contour (passport) and then applying contour detection on this region.
+This may solve the problem of defining the right kernel size.
- * The Ectraction part using the OCR isn't accurate, we can enhnce that by using super resolution to increase image quality before using OCR
+3. The OCR-based extraction part of the pipeline is not accurate.
+We can enhance it by using super resolution to increase image quality before using OCR.
- * There's diffrent papers that introduce better approaches, but they depend on CNN, So we need dataset which isn't avialble for our case, so I had to use classical image processing, for ex, https://paperswithcode.com/paper/mrz-code-extraction-from-visa-and-passport/review/
+4. There are papers that introduce better approaches for MRZ detection, but they depend on CNNs.
+Unfortunately, we don't have the dataset available for our case, so we had to rely on classical image processing.
+One such paper is "MRZ Code Extraction from Visa and Passport" (https://paperswithcode.com/paper/mrz-code-extraction-from-visa-and-passport/review/).

 ---